liz-in-tech/blog/src/posts/llm/008_rag_challenge.md

 - Contextual coherence: Keeping the answers semantically and logically coherent and avoiding inconsistencies.

 ##  3. Domain Knowledge and Model Adaptation
 ### 3.1.
-Limitations of domain knowledge understanding.
+Limitations of domain knowledge understanding
 - Terminology and Contextual Understanding: Models may not have sufficient knowledge of a particular domain, resulting in inaccurate understanding of terminology and specific contexts.
 - Need for domain fine-tuning: Models need to be fine-tuned for specific domains to enhance their performance in that domain.